 Edit Application: Authentication tab

 A Generate link and Actions drop down boxes are operational links to operate information necessary to manage and test APIs: API Keys, client credentials.
+API keys and client IDs are generated with default JavaScript Origins value set to * (any).